pncfoundation/pncf_message_board/Plan.md

 - Allow moderators to pin or highlight messages
   - Either for set time or permanently on a seperate page
-- Allow Users to upVote
-  - Probably not since anyone can upvote unlimited times
 - Threads and replies?
   - Messages on the message board may have a numerical indicator for # of replies
   - Indicator opens a page or dialog with that messages thread
 - Notification system
 - Board Guidelines
-  - Make Orange
   - Reduce to simple rules
   - Have full guidelines on about
   - Notify at bottom more complete rules in about page